|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Average Hospital Stay TOP

-The usual length of stay is 3 days to 1 week depending on the reason for the procedure and your overall health.
-Your doctor may choose to keep you longer or if complications occur.
+The usual length of stay is 3 days-1 week depending on the reason for the procedure and your overall health.
+Your doctor may choose to keep you longer if complications occur.

 Post-procedure Care TOP

 Right after the procedure, you will be in a recovery room where your blood pressure, pulse, and breathing will be monitored.
 Care for the remainder of your hospital stay may also include:

 During your stay, the hospital staff will take steps to reduce your chance of infection such as:

 There are also steps you can take to reduce your chances of infection such as:

 It will take about 6-8 weeks for the stoma to fully heal.
 There will be some changes needed to care for your stoma and ostomy bag, but with practice it should not interfere with daily activities.
 Regular contact with your medical care team will make sure you are healing as expected and help manage any complications.

 Call your doctor if any of these occur: